-Odell (2006) opine that of the characteristics most often considered, age consistently has been correlated with administrative effectiveness in any organization.
-The principal stands out among teaching-learning inputs process in the school.
-His/her activities determine the tempo in the school activities.
-Falva (1992) in his research on the impact of age on administrative effectiveness stressed that the effectiveness of an individual improves with age and hit optimum level of 35.
-Thereafter, comes the tendency for the effectiveness of decline till age 65 when one is expected to retire from active service.
-Kallman (1991) opined that there are some regeneration changes in individuals according to age.
-Explaining further that when one is old, the rate of metabolism is reduced, the 'tissue' works at a lower rate; chemical interchanges go on more slowly.
-Some tissues may shrink and at this point some old one find it convenient to eat a little and hence loses body weight and become thin.
+Odell (2006) opined that of the characteristics most often considered, age consistently has been correlated with administrative effectiveness in any organization.
+The Principal stands out among teaching-learning inputs process in the school.
+Their activities determine the tempo in the school activities.
+Falva (1992) in his research on the impact of age on administrative effectiveness stressed that the effectiveness of an individual improves with age and hits optimum level of 35.
+Thereafter comes the tendency for the effectiveness or decline till age 65 when one is expected to retire from active service.
+Kallman (1991) opined that there are some regenerative changes in individuals according to age.
+Explaining further that when one gets older, the rate of metabolism reduces, the 'tissue' works at a lower rate; chemical interchanges go on more slowly.
+Some tissues may shrink and at this point some old one may find it convenient to eat but a little, and hence lose body weight, becoming thinner.

 Bernal (2006) investigated the relationship between administrative effectiveness and age for both males and females.
 Results of the research have it that administrative effectiveness increases with age for both genders.
-The state secondary education board who is the main employer of personnel's into the secondary school system, considers age as one of its criteria during recruitment.
-To the employer of principal, age is an economic factor.
+The State Secondary Education Board, which is the main employer of personnel into the secondary school system, considers age as one of its criteria during recruitment.
+To the employer of Principals, age is an economic factor.
 It serves as a determinant of the years of service.
-Udofot (2005) said that the administrative effectiveness of an administrator is dependent upon age.
-Like in the area of decision-making, counseling, judgment and conflicts resolution, age is a crucial factor to be considered as aging is a continues process as individual gets older year after year.
+Udofot (2005) said that the administrative effectiveness of an administrator is dependent upon his age.
+Like in the area of decision-making, counseling, judgment and conflicts resolution, age is a crucial factor to be considered; as aging is a continuous process and individuals get older year after year.

-Ngwo (2009), in a research on the factor that influence administrative effectiveness of secondary school principals discovered that age of a principal has a significant relationship on how they perceives the effectiveness of a sub-ordinate.
-Older principals presume to have a wealth of experience in the teaching-learning environment and would be capable of handling any situation.
-Younger principals may prove more vibrant and more sound academically than older principals (Yekins, 2002), but younger principals on the other hand are observed to be queer in the discharge of their administrative functions.
-It is believed that the young ones are always faced with the problem of confidence and managerial skills when it comes to leadership roles.
-This is because administrators of schools require the application of their wealth of experiences and sense of maturity in the exercise of their statutory duties (Odell, 2006).
-Ornstein (2007) is of the view that individuals (in this case principals) mental, physical and grasp of professional knowledge dwindle with aging.
-This invariably affects the administrative effectiveness of the principal.
+Ngwo (2009), in a research on the factors that influence administrative effectiveness of secondary school Principals, discovered that the age of a Principal has a significant relationship on how they perceive the effectiveness of a subordinate.
+Older Principals presume to have a wealth of experience in the teaching-learning environment and would be capable of handling any situation.
+Younger Principals may prove more vibrant and sound academically than older Principals (Yekins, 2002), but younger Principals, on the other hand, are observed to be queer in the discharge of their administrative functions.
+It is believed that the younger ones are always faced with the problem of confidence and managerial skills when it comes to leadership roles.
+This is because administrators of schools require the application of their wealth of experience and sense of maturity in the exercise of their statutory duties (Odell, 2006).
+Ornstein (2007) is of the view that individuals (in this case Principals) mental, physical and grasp of professional knowledge dwindle with age.
+This invariably affects the administrative effectiveness of the Principal.